19hours/sg-statutes/Acts/Income Tax Act.md

 [53/2007]

-10Subsection (10A) shall have effect from the year of assessment 2009.
+\*Subsection (10A) shall have effect from the year of assessment 2009.

 (11) No deduction shall be allowed under this section to any person in respect of any sum which has been allowed as a deduction under this section against the income of his or her spouse chargeable in his or her own name.